Packaging workspaces, crates not published on crates.io, and projects being partly written in Rust

 andcargo

-in debian/control. - Choose a build approach: there is dh-rust which seemingly supports workspaces, there is dh-cargo which doesn't yet but works fine for single crates (example), and there is an overly simple approach for programs (example).
+as a starting point) - Choose a build approach: there is dh-rust which seemingly supports workspaces, there is dh-cargo which doesn't yet but works fine for single crates (example), and there is a semi-manual approach for other programs or projects not written in pure Rust (example #1, example #2).

 - Patch the source as needed.